parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 {% endcodeblock %}

+After we return from ``sub_1000A610``, we land in line 5.
+Return value will be saved in ``var_114`` (0 is key was created).
+If we highlight this variable and press ``x`` in IDA to get external references (meaning where else this variable is being referenced and manipulated.
+It is not referenced anymore so we do not care about it.
+In line 8, a new function is called ``sub_1000A4C0``.
+Let's go inside.

+![1000A4C0](/images/2014/flare/5-4.jpg "1000A4C0")

 Inside ``sub_1000A4C0`` we can see that the jump to return is never taken.
 Because eax is set to 1 and then checked for being zero and if zero the function will return.
 So let's look at the other branch.

-![1000A4C0](/images/2014/flare/5-4.jpg "1000A4C0")

 {% codeblock lang:nasm sub_1000A4C0 %}